yalit/EasyAdminBundle-CustomWebTestCase/doc/tests.rst

 -------------------------------------------

-Suppose you have a `Dashboard`_ named :code:`App\\Controller\\Admin\\AppDashboardController` and a `Category Controller`_ named :code:`App\\Controller\\Admin\\CategoryCrudController`.
-Here's an example of a function test class for that Controller.
+Suppose you have a `Dashboard`_ named :code:`App\\Controller\\Admin\\AppDashboardController` and a `Category Crud Controller`_ named :code:`App\\Controller\\Admin\\CategoryCrudController`.
+Here's an example of a functional test class for that Controller.

-First, your test class need to extend the class `AbstractCrudTestCase`.
+First, your test class need to extend the :code:`AbstractCrudTestCase`.

 .. code-block:: php